bpow/stanford-affils/README.md

 We have diagrams for our current and desired affiliations workflow in the [diagrams directory](./doc/diagrams).

+## Environment variables

+We use environment variables files (commonly referred to as `.env` files) to configure the affiliations service.
+For more info on how we use `.env` files, see the [doc on environment variables](./doc/envars.md).

 ## Deployment

 Read the [doc](./doc/deploy.md) on deploying to production.